 - M4.7 Access, mobility, and connectivity.
 Support the development of strategies and pilot programs that improve transit access, multimodal mobility, and connectivity.
-Support improvements that create an easy and convenient user experience by providing on-street access for people walking and bicycling, improving transit waiting areas, and enhancing pedestrian and bicycle routes connecting to transit waiting areas, Mobility Hubs, and other passenger facilities at Metro Red Line Stations. - M4.8 Pedestrian features near transit nodes.
+Support improvements that create an easy and convenient user experience by providing on-street access for people walking and bicycling, improving transit waiting areas, and enhancing pedestrian and bicycle routes connecting to transit waiting areas, Mobility Hubs, and other passenger facilities at Metro B Line Stations. - M4.8 Pedestrian features near transit nodes.
 Encourage projects located near transit nodes and Mobility Hubs to provide people-oriented built environment features such as shade trees, countdown crosswalk signals, bus shelters, bicycle racks or lockers, and enhanced or decorated crosswalks. - M4.9 Monthly parking leases.
 Encourage commercial, residential and mixed-use projects located within walking distance of a Metro Station to offer monthly parking leases to Metro commuters. - M4.10 Pick up zones.
 Support the location of taxi, bus stop, and bus layover zones, shared and on-demand mobility, shuttles, and passenger pick up zones on corridors near Metro stations and major pedestrian destinations.
-(P89, P90) - Street improvements for buses.
-Support street improvements that help facilitate the movement of buses, such as jog eliminations, bus bays or turnouts, street signage, striping, and colored pavement. - Mobility service technology.
-Support transportation technologies M4.12 that provide users with access to mobility services as an alternative to private vehicle ownership. - Priority parking.
-Encourage new developments, especially those located M4.13 near a Metro station, to provide exclusive parking areas for shared cars and/or exclusive parking areas/waiting areas for carpools/vanpools, taxis, and Transportation Network Companies (TNCs). - On-street parking for shared vehicles.
+(P89, P90) - M4.11 Street improvements for buses.
+Support street improvements that help facilitate the movement of buses, such as jog eliminations, bus bays or turnouts, street signage, striping, and colored pavement. - M4.12 Mobility service technology.
+Support transportation technologies that provide users with access to mobility services as an alternative to private vehicle ownership. - M4.13 Priority parking.
+Encourage new developments, especially those located near a Metro station, to provide exclusive parking areas for shared cars and/or exclusive parking areas/waiting areas for carpools/vanpools, taxis, and Transportation Network Companies (TNCs). - M4.14 On-street parking for shared vehicles.
 Support the dedication of on-street parking spaces for shared cars near Metro stations.

-- Direct pedestrian connections.
-Where feasible, encourage new devel-M4.15 opment located adjacent to Metro stations to prioritize transit and provide direct pedestrian connections to the Metro Subway Station Platform/ Mezzanine, in consultation with Metro, Department of Transportation and the Department of City Planning. - M4.16 Metro review.
-Development within 100 feet of a Metro facility will require Metro review and approval, including compliance with Metro's Development Guidelines.
-(P48)
+- M4.15 Direct pedestrian connections.
+Where feasible, encourage new development located adjacent to Metro stations to prioritize transit and provide direct pedestrian connections to the Metro Subway Station Platform/ Mezzanine, in consultation with Metro, Department of Transportation and the Department of City Planning - M4.16 Metro review.
+Development within 100 feet of a Metro facility will require Metro review and approval, including compliance with the Metro Adjacent Development Handbook.
+(P48) - M4.17 Transit to parks.
+Support expansion of transit to improve accessibility to parks and trails, including shared transit or on-demand services, and support Metro's efforts to implement its Transit to Parks Strategic Plan.